 The treat is both delicious and relatively easy to make; therefore, you can see it frequently on a daily basis (at a coffee shop) or some special occasions (such as christening parties).

-Cassata is a Sicily-originated sponge cake that existed in Palermo in the 10th century and was first mentioned in Corleone in 1178.
-Its name is derived from the Arabic word “qas’ah,” which refers to the bowl regularly used to shape the cake.
+Cassata is a Sicily-originated sponge cake in Palermo in the 10th century and was first mentioned in Corleone in 1178.
+Its name takes after the Arabic word “qas’ah”, which refers to the bowl regularly used to shape the cake.

-The colorful treat was brought to Malta years ago, and Maltese people still keep the original Sicily version’s original recipe.
+The colorful treat arrived in Malta years ago, and Maltese people still keep the original Sicily version’s original recipe.
 The most prominent ingredients of the cake are marzipan (almond meal), almond paste, liqueur, and sweetened ricotta.

 Qaghaq Tal-Ghasel is a beloved sweet treat in Malta.
 It is a traditional delicacy of Malta, but the first painting of Honey Ring was painted in Sicily (by Pasquale Leonetti in 1762).

 These sweet rings are filled with aroma from star anise, cloves, and the lovely sweetness from treacle (uncrystallized syrup) and blackstrap molasses.
 When eating this Christmas specialty, the best part is breaking the rings in half and seeing the filling gently oozing out.

 In recent days, instead of being prepared for only Christmas, you can easily find Qaghaq Tal-Ghasel as a daily sweet treat.
 Therefore, there will be no more “obstacle” between you and this toothsome delicacy.

 Sneak peek: You can know the secret of Qaghaq Tal-Ghasel right here!

 Pastizzi is such a popular street food in Malta that visitors can find it easily in any corner of the country.
 It first appeared in Rabat (Malta) about a century ago before it became a signature dish of this beautiful country.